 The Republic is a monumental work of philosophy and political theory, written by Plato around 380 BC.
 In this sophisticated and fascinating tractate of ten books, Socrates – the pivotal character of The Republic – conducts his famous dialogues with Athenians, deliberating mainly on essence and aspects of justice.
 In Book VIII, Socrates discusses with Glaucon (Plato’s older brother) various regimes: Aristocracy, Timocracy, Oligarchy, Democracy, and Tyranny.
-Independently and without any assumed connection to the germane recent events in Europe and the US, these paragraphs on oligarchy and democracy resonate now as they did about 2,400 years ago.
+Without any assumed connection to the recent events in Europe and the US, these paragraphs on oligarchy and democracy resonate now as they did about 2,400 years ago.

 One, seeing another grow rich, seeks to rival him, and thus the great mass of the citizens become lovers of money.

 And so they grow richer and richer, and the more they think of making a fortune the less they think of virtue; for when riches and virtue are placed together in the scales of the balance, the one always rises as the other falls.

 And in proportion as riches and rich men are honoured in the State, virtue and the virtuous are dishonoured.